ARMmbed/mbed-os-5-docs/docs/reference/technology/USB.md

 ## Synchronization

-The class *USBDevice* is an interrupt-safe class.
+The class **USBDevice** is interrupt-safe.
 It uses a critical section to provide thread- and interrupt-safe locking.
 USB components inheriting from USBDevice can use this lock, but it is not required.

 The recommended model for synchronizing a USB component is to wrap code requiring synchronization in a call to `USBDevice::lock` and `USBDevice::unlock`.
 Functions or callbacks already synchronized by a caller at a higher level should document this locking requirement by calling `USBDevice::assert_locked` in the first line of the function or callback.